SRP300/Data-analytics-case-study-1/README.md

 In assessing the data's integrity according to the ROCCC framework (Reliable, Original, Comprehensive, Current, Cited), the dataset is evaluated as highly comprehensive, covering a wide array of metrics, geographies, and industries.
 Its currency, with data extending to 2025, allows for forward-looking analysis.
 For the purposes of this case study, the data is assumed to be reliable.
 This structured and complete nature of the data provides a strong foundation for the subsequent analysis.

-# Part II: Data Refinement and Preparation for Analysis
+# Cleaning and Preparing Data for Analysis
 A rigorous and transparent data preparation process is essential to ensure the validity of any analytical findings.
 This section documents the tools and methodologies used to process the raw data and prepare it for strategic analysis.

 ## Tools for Transformation